I think it was Wolfgang Gullich who said, “The hardest part of training is starting.” He was close, but not completely correct.

 I started my most recent training cycle on April 24th.
 Since then, it’s been a slow gradual build up, but a very effective one.
 I was able to double my average weekly volume and triple my anaerobic capacity.
 I was looking forward to the next phase: shaping that volume and power into its most race-specific form.
 But then life intervened.

-Extreme life stress led to a nasty 10-day cold.
+Stress led to a nasty 10-day cold.
 I watched my chronic training load plummet.
 On easy runs, my heart rate was ten beats higher.

 It wasn’t the first time that stress and illness have sabotaged my plans.
 And I doubt it will be the last.
 But learning from previous episodes have given me three tools that help me get back on the horse.